-Plan your outfit well in advance of the singing competition
+#8 Plan your outfit well in advance of the singing competition

 Decide, in advance, what you are going to wear and how you are going to look: make sure you look the part as this adds to your authenticity.
 The way you look and dress should fit perfectly with the song you are singing in the contest.

-Take some time out
+#9 Take some time out

 Aim to be so well prepared, beforehand, that you can spend the day doing something relaxing and enjoyable.

-Be organised in all things
+#10 Be organised in all things

 Have your travel route planned, food and drinks prepared, your outfit laid out and any paperwork — lyrics, sheet music, documentation — packed.

-Get some rest before the singing competition
+#11 Get some rest the day before the singing competition

 Get plenty of rest and a good night’s sleep: singing is a workout after all.

-How to prepare on the morning of the singing competition:
+How to prepare on the morning of the singing competition

-Wake with plenty of time
+#12 Wake with plenty of time

 In preparation of the singing competition, on the morning before, get up at a decent time to avoid any unnecessary rushing and allow plenty of time to arrive, especially if you are unfamiliar with the area or venue.

-Eat a light meal before the singing contest
+#13 Eat a light meal before the singing contest

 Make sure you eat a light meal before performing but leave a gap of at least an hour beforehand to avoid any digestion issues that could affect your singing.